BCDigLib/miraspace-migration/bc-mirador/README.md

 * From DigiTool metadata: [dtliiif](https://github.com/BCDigLib/digitool-to-iiif)
 generates a IIIF manifest from a DigiTool digital entity file.
 * From ArchivesSpace metadata: [aspaceiiif](https://github.com/BCDigLib/aspace-to-iiif)
 generates a IIIF manifest from an ArchivesSpace digital object record.
+We are currently refactoring this gem to take a resource record as input instead and generate digital objects for all archival objects descended from the resource.